Find Trade Colleges

 If you want to attend Cox College, expect to pay an average of $13,396 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 Bachelor’s Degree recipients from Cox College accumulate an average of $20,346 in student debt by the time they complete their degree.
 Around 81% of those degree recipients were women.

 University of Central Missouri landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
-Located in Warrensburg, Missouri, the fairly large public school handed out 1,593 bachelor’s degree awards in 2021-2022.
+UCM is a public institution located in Warrensburg, Missouri.
+The school has a fairly large population, and it awarded 1,593 bachelor’s degrees in 2021-2022.

-The average in-state tuition and fees for students at UCM is $9,410.
-If you are from out of state, expect to pay an average of $17,450.
+Full-time students from Missouri pay an average of $9,410 in tuition and fees if they choose to attend UCM.
+Out-of-state students pay an average of $17,450.
 On average, bachelor’s degree students take out $21,961 in loans while pursuing their degree.
 Of those students who received their degree, 57% were women.

 Around 61% of those degree recipients were women.